flemk/homelab-operator/README.md

 </p>

 # Homelab Operator
-Homelab Operator displays your homelab infrastructure and provides actions such as wake-on-lan and ssh-shutdown.
-You can also create an overview of your services running on your machines.
-You can enable auto-wake where this tool wakes your servers based on usage heuristic (tbd) or create schedules to wake/shutdown your server (which are triggered by a cron job +/-5min).
+Homelab Operator displays your homelab infrastructure and provides actions such as wake-on-lan and shutdown.
+It offers a function to auto scan your network and discover services running on it.
+Homelab Operator can also act as routing and can forward (proxy-pass) requests to your services based on ingress rules You can enable auto-wake where this tool wakes your servers based on usage heuristic (tbd) or create schedules to wake/shutdown your server (which are triggered by a cron job +/-5min).

 This tool is still in development.